Continuous-BitWars/website/docs/index.md

 ### Travel Time

-The travel time is calculated by the using the [Euclidean distance][eucl] in a three dimensional space and rounding down the result (easier to reason with natural numbers).
+The travel time is calculated by the using the [Euclidean distance][eucl] in a three dimensional space.
+The result is rounded down as it is easier to work with natural numbers.
 If `src` and `dest` is the same base, the travel time is zero (Bits arrive in the same round).

 More formally, with a base $A(x_1,y_1,z_1)$ and a base $B(x_2,y_2,z_2)$ the distance $d$ is defined as